AloisSeckar/nuxt-ignis/docs/1-4-installation.md

 First, the CLI tool will ask you whether you want to do the setup automatically.
 If you choose `y`es, it will perform all the steps for you.
 If you choose `n`o, it will guide you through the setup step-by-step prompting every action.

+If any of the settings are already present, the tool will just skip them.
+This also ensures that, in case any errors occur, the tool can be run multiple times after the issues are resolved.

 ### Setup steps

 1) Add the following dependency into your `package.json`: